BlaShadow/Movie-Client/README.md

 # Movie-Client

-A basic integration from an ios app with *The Movie Database* (TMDb) [TMDb](https://www.themoviedb.org/documentation/api) api, this project has implemented 3 fearure:
+A basic integration from an ios app with *The Movie Database* (TMDb) [TMDb](https://www.themoviedb.org/documentation/api) API, this project has implemented 3 fearure:

 - List of movies from discover section
 - Show movie details
 - Make a search for any movie using a text criteria

+## Tech
+- Xcode 9.4.1
+- Swift 4.1

 # Architecture